Melidee/Eyemada/README.md

     Download eyemada.py with `git clone https://github.com/Melidee/Eyemada.git`

 **Usage Guide**
-    Target - the target of the scan
-        -accepts IPv4 or CIDR
+    Target - the target of the scan - accepts IPv4 or CIDR
-    Ports - sets which ports to scan
-        -accepts a single port, a port range, or multiple ports
+    Ports - sets which ports to scan - accepts a single port, a port range, or multiple ports
-    Scan Name - what the scan will be listed as
-        -defaults to target ip
+    Scan Name - what the scan will be listed as - defaults to target ip
     Scan - starts the port scan
     Toggle Help Text - shows usage guide in GUI